 When dental services require review and approval, the VR counselor completes each of the steps that are listed above and asks the regional dental consultant to complete the VR3101, Consultant Review, before services are approved.

-If the provider requests authorization for services that exceed the MAPS rates, the VR counselor must obtain approval from the VR medical director.
+If the provider requests authorization for services that exceed the MAPS rates, the VR counselor must consult with the VR medical director.

 Justification of a payment rate that exceeds the MAPS rate must show that the: